By: Mary Caserta, MD, FAAP & Andrea Jones, MD, FAAP

-Almost all children get RSV at least once before they are 2 years old.
+Almost all children get respiratory syncytial virus (RSV) at least once before they are 2 years old.
 For most healthy children, RSV is like a cold.
-But, some children get very sick with RSV.
+But some children get very sick with RSV.

 What is RSV?

-RSV (or respiratory syncytial virus) is one of the many viruses that cause respiratory illness―illnesses of the nose, throat, and lungs.
-This virus occurs in the late fall through early spring months, but can vary in different parts of the country.
+This virus usually occurs in the late fall through early spring months.
+The timing can vary in some parts of the country.

 cold symptoms, plus:

-- Belly breathing, tugging between their ribs, and/or tugging at the lower neck
+Belly breathing, tugging between the ribs and/or the lower neck

-Chest wall retractions occur when a baby must use muscles between the ribs or in the neck to breathe.
-It is a sign that baby is having to work harder than normal to breathe.
+Chest wall retractions happen when a baby must use muscles between the ribs or in the neck to breathe.
+It is a sign that your baby is having to work harder than normal to breathe.

-Watch your child's rib cage as he or she inhales.
-If you see it "caving in" and forming an upside-down "V" shape under the neck, then he or she is working too hard.
+Watch your child's rib cage as they inhale.
+If you see it "caving in" and forming an upside-down "V" shape under the neck, then they are working too hard.